Persona 4: Persona 4 Golden

-Persona 4 Golden adds two new Social Links to the game; Adachi and Marie, a mysterious girl who becomes an assistant in the Velvet Room and wishes to uncover her lost memories.
+Persona 4 Golden adds two new Social Links to the game; Adachi and Golden exclusive character Marie, a mysterious girl who becomes an assistant in the Velvet Room and wishes to uncover her lost memories.
 If the player advances Adachi's Social Link to a certain level, they are given the choice to withhold his identity as the killer from the rest of the Investigation Team, thus leaving the mystery unsolved and resulting in the "accomplice" ending.
 On Yu's final day in Inaba, he may choose to visit Adachi and destroy a crucial piece of evidence related to the case.
 Adachi then blackmails Yu, threatening to have him arrested for destroying evidence if he does not answer his calls.
 The game's ending then plays out the same as the normal ending, but after the credits, Yu passes by Adachi at a level crossing.
 He clutches his phone in his hand as a smirk forms on Adachi's face.

 After the Investigation Team defeats Ameno-sagiri, Marie disappears from the Velvet Room; if Marie's social link has been maxed out, Margaret promises to find her for Yu.
 The Investigation Team decide to take a skiing trip together, during which time they stumble upon a cabin with a TV inside.
 The TV turns out to be a portal to the Hollow Forest, where Marie has fled to.
 With the Hollow Forest on the verge of collapsing, the Investigation Team rushes to save her; if they fail to do so, Marie disappears from their memories.
 If they succeed, they find Marie, who reveals that she is Kusumi-no-Okami, created to act as a spy for Ameno-sagiri in order to learn what humanity wished for; with Ameno-sagiri defeated, the fog has now been absorbed into her body.
 Marie's plan is to kill herself so that the fog will not spread over the world again, but the Investigation Team refuses to allow her to die, defeating her and freeing her from the fog's control.